ryf1123/Oasis-in-the-Sky/README.md

 Hello everyone.
 Welcome to our team for the CG course and hopefully every one of us can benefit and get good grade.

+Thanks again for the effort of all of you ~ :clap::clap::clap:

 ---

 ## Important things :smile: